Top Challenges That Smaller Retailers Like Mum and Pop Shops in Australia Face

 Technically, both ad platforms are in English, but there’s so much new terminology to learn that it really is like learning a new language.

-And many business owners get overwhelmed reading reports they don’t really understand.
+And many business owners, especially the smaller Australian mum and pop shops, get overwhelmed reading reports they don’t really understand.

-The good news is that there are heaps of free resources available to help you learn more about paid search and paid social.
+The good news is that there are heaps of free resources available to help you learn more about paid google search ads and paid social media advertising.

 Try Googling terms such as negative keywords, long-tail keywords, Quality Score, lookalike audiences, A/B Testing, and ad extensions.